Let’s Take a Look At Closing Your Pool For The Winter

-As the temperatures in Pennsylvania begin to fall, homeowners have to take numerous steps to make sure that their property is ready for the winter.
-One thing that is important is going through the process of closing down your pool for the season.
+As the temperatures in Pennsylvania begin to fall, homeowners must take numerous steps to ensure that their property is ready for winter.
+One important thing is going through the process of closing down your pool for the season.

-Closing down your pool properly helps ensure that startup in the spring or summer is easier to complete, and also helps prolong the lifespan of your swimming pool.
-You’ve invested a tremendous amount of money into your pool, and it makes sense that protecting your investment with good, basic maintenance is something any pool owner needs to do.
+Closing down your pool correctly helps ensure that startup in the spring or summer is easier to complete and also helps prolong the lifespan of your swimming pool.
+You’ve invested a tremendous amount of money into your pool, and it makes sense that protecting your investment with good, essential maintenance is something any pool owner needs to do.

-There are several key steps that need to be taken to close down the in-ground pools Luzerne and Shickshinny residents may own.
-Here’s’ a look at the main things you’ll have to do:
+Several vital steps must be taken to close down the in-ground pools Luzerne and Shickshinny residents may own.
+Here’s a look at the main things you’ll have to do:

 - Balance the pool water properly to ensure the best chemistry and prevent algae growth over the winter